gravitee-lab/GraviteeCiCdOrchestrator/documentation/circleci-orbs/orbinoid/README.md

     * validating,
   * run the `npm run test` to test your Orb (it will be tested with the `./test/.circleci/config.yml`)
   * run the `npm run share` to deploy your Orb to the Orb repository of your Circle CI Server (private or the default public https://circleci.com)

+## Install the Circle CI CLI

+See `utils/circleci-installation.sh` : an installation script to help / show you how to install the Circle CI CLI.